RayOfIdeas/TouchSimulatorForUnity/README.md

 # Touch Simulator For Unity
-Simulate multi-touch using mouse in Unity Editor.
+Simulate multi-touch using mouse in Unity Editor. `TouchSimulator` allows mouse left click and right click to send Vector2 data needed to simulate a pinch input in a smarthphone screen.

 ![Alt Text](TouchSimulator.gif)